Festival Hours: 10:00 am to 7:00 pm

 Parking Fee: $10 per vehicle per day for all lots

-Please note: parking lot locations and configurations changed in 2016.
+Please note: parking lot locations and configurations have changed.
 Please follow the signs and directions from peace officers and volunteers closely.
 Parking fee is $10 per vehicle per day with a shuttle running from the parking lot to festival grounds.